UP-NFTVehicles/nftvehicle/nftvehicle/README.md

 # API NFTVehicleM
 ## General description
-  This will contain all services offered by NFT-Vehicle.
-Initially, it is an API microservice containing all service of the NFT-Vehicle.
+  NFTVehicleM contain all services offered by smart contract NFTVehicle.
+Initially, NFTVehicleM is an API microservice containing all service of the NFT-Vehicle.
 This offers a solution using a microservice architecture.

 ## Pre-requirements
   It is required create a network in docker as follows: